Alpha-Lipoic Acid

 Alpha-lipoic acid is a vitamin-like chemical called an antioxidant.
 Yeast, liver, kidney, spinach, broccoli, and potatoes are good sources of alpha-lipoic acid.
 It is also made in the laboratory for use as medicine.

-Alpha-lipoic acid is most commonly taken by mouth for diabetes and nerve-related symptoms of diabetes including burning, pain, and numbness in the legs and arms.
+Alpha-lipoic acid is most commonly taken by mouth for diabetes and nerve-related concerns of diabetes including burning, pain, and numbness in the legs and arms.
 It is also given as an injection into the vein (by IV) for these same uses.
-High doses of alpha-lipoic acid are approved in Germany for the treatment of these nerve-related symptoms.
+High doses of alpha-lipoic acid are approved in Germany for the nutritional support of these nerve-related concerns.

 Classification